Last Updated on

 Many critiques point out that eating fish and seafood is damaging to sea life.

-We certainly agree that commercial fishing has gotten out of hand and the amount of by catch is not acceptable.
+We 100% agree that commercial fishing has gotten out of hand and the amount of bycatch is not acceptable and does not serve our environment in any positive way.

 One of the biggest disadvantages of being a pescatarian is that it can get quite expensive if you’re not familiar with buying fish.